mcdermottsolutions/bespectacled-bear/README.md

 ## Installation

-If you don't have have node, npm & grunt installed, install those fist.
+If you don't have have node, npm & grunt installed, install those first.
 See https://docs.npmjs.com/getting-started/installing-node & http://gruntjs.com/getting-started

 ---